 2. Baking Soda

-- Remember to always moisturize your skin afterwards; I massage a few drops of olive oil on my face and it works very well.
+- Remember to always moisturize your skin afterward; I massage a few drops of olive oil on my face and it works very well.

-- Repeat this 2-3 times a week or depending on your exfoliation routine.
+- Repeat this 2–3 times a week depending on your exfoliation routine.

 3. Lemon Juice

-Lemon juice contains citric acid which, along with lactic and glycolic acids, is one of the most commonly found Alpha Hydroxy Acids or AHAs.
+Lemon juice contains citric acid which, along with lactic and glycolic acids, is one of the most commonly found alpha hydroxy acids or AHAs.
 AHAs are very well known for their cosmetic usage.
-Many skin care products, including anti-aging creams and chemical peels, have AHAs as a key ingredient.
-Topical application of AHAs is said to induce an increased production of collagen and increased skin thickness, all of which equates to more healing for scarred skin.
+Many skin care products, including anti-aging creams and chemical peels, have AHAs as key ingredients.
+Topical application of AHAs is said to induce increased collagen production and a thickening of the skin, both of which can contribute to the healing of scarred skin.

-Additionally, lemon juice, due to it natural acidic content, is a powerful disinfectant which helps in destroying acne-causing bacteria and is a natural exfoliant which removes dead skins cells and facilitates the formation of new healthy skin.
-Furthermore, it helps in lightening the skin tone which helps in countering the effects of hyper-pigmentation, another souvenir of your acne days.
+Additionally, lemon juice, due to it natural acidic content, is a powerful disinfectant that can help destroy acne-causing bacteria.
+It is also a natural exfoliant that can remove dead skin cells and facilitate the formation of new, healthy skin.
+Furthermore, it helps in lightening the skin tone which can counteract the effects of hyperpigmentation, another souvenir of your acne days.